Digital Recycling with evian

 The UK government has announced a DRS will be introduced in England, Wales and Northern Ireland in 2024, with Scotland looking to introduce a DRS earlier.

-We are really excited about the potential of re-universe (previously Reward4Waste), and are currently working with key stakeholders and interested parties to help bring this idea to life across the UK and beyond.
-Please do contact at firstname.lastname@example.org if you would like to talk to us about how re-universe (previously Reward4Waste) could benefit your business.
+We are really excited about the potential of re-universe and are currently working with key organisations across the UK and beyond on their reuse and recycling projects Please do contact at firstname.lastname@example.org if you would like to chat to us about how we could help your organisation.

 Global smartphone ownership grows daily.
-According to recent research, in the UK 95% of all households in the UK own a mobile phone, with 78% of those using a smart phone and this number is growing fast.
+According to recent research by statista, in the UK 95% of all households in the UK own a mobile phone, with 78% of those using a smart phone and this number is growing fast.
+Our recent pilot in Whitehead showed usage across all age ranges including those of 80 years and older, with research from Queens University Belfast sharing the app is very easy to use.

-Having an app based solution makes re-universe (previously Reward4Waste) easy and convenient to use, however, for those without a smart phone, we have a home scan option.
+Having a smart phone based solution makes re-universe easy and convenient to use, however we can provide other options for those without access to a smart phone.

 re-universe (previously Reward4Waste) uses unique codes, or serialisation, which are placed on each individual item (either on the physical product or a receipt).